emaste/CIS-Benchmark/FileSystemPermissions.markdown

 * Level 2 - Workstation

 #### Description:
-The RPM package manager has a number of useful options.
-One of these, the -V for RPM option, can be used to verify that system packages are correctly installed.
-The -V option can be used to verify a particular package or to verify all system packages.
-If no output is returned, the package is installed correctly.
-The following table describes the meaning of output from the verify option:

-Code Meaning
-S File size differs.
-M File mode differs (includes permissions and file type).
-5 The MD5 checksum differs.
-D The major and minor version numbers differ on a device file.
-L A mismatch occurs in a link.
-U The file ownership differs.
-G The file group owner differs.
-T The file time (mtime) differs.

-The rpm -qf command can be used to determine which package a particular file belongs to.
-For example the following commands determines which package the /bin/bash file belongs to:

-# rpm -qf /bin/bash
-bash-4.1.2-29.el6.x86_64
-# dpkg -S /bin/bash
-bash: /bin/bash

-To verify the settings for the package that controls the /bin/bash file, run the following:

-# rpm -V bash-4.1.2-29.el6.x86_64
-.M....... /bin/bash
-# dpkg --verify bash
-??5?????? c /etc/bash.bashrc

-Note that you can feed the output of the rpm -qf command to the rpm -V command:

-# rpm -V `rpm -qf /etc/passwd`
-.M...... c /etc/passwd
-S.5....T c /etc/printcap

 #### Rationale:
 It is important to confirm that packaged system files and directories are maintained with